stephanie-K/portfolio/README.md

 # Portfolio
-This is a simple website to illustrate my experience in UX Design.
+This is a simple website to illustrate my experience in Design.

-Using only CSS with SASS - No Javascript for now - Accessible and responsive

 Can be visited here:
 https://stephanie.chezleskrus.com

----

-**Next steps**
-- review accessibility, ARIA and more and test with screen-reader